Julianne Moore Takes Part In Guinness World Record Attempt, And Why Eddie Redmayne Says She Is ‘Amazing’

 — AmoiralcineVE (@AmoiralcineVE) May 10, 2015

-With her 18-year-old son Caleb a freshman in college, Julianne Moore said that she needed to find a way to “try and insert yourself into their life any way you can,” and she chose Snapchat.
+With her 18-year-old son Caleb, a freshman in college, Julianne Moore said that she needed to find a way to “try and insert yourself into their life any way you can,” and she chose Snapchat.

 “My son refuses to engage in a streak with me.
 It’s hard, as you know, to get teenagers to do anything with you.”